About me...

 My sights were always set on London.
 I won a fashion show in Durban South Africa , earning me two tickets to London and since 2000, England has been my home.
 I now live in Orpington, not far from where my grandfather was born!

-I started off in high fashion in South Africa and since living in England I have worked in a suiting company, for high street brands and have had a stall at Camden Market.
-I have made wedding dresses and suits, and fancy dress costumes and clothes for my family.
+I started off in high fashion in South Africa and since living in England I have worked in a suiting company, for high street brands and have had a shop in Camden Market.
+I have made wedding dresses and suits, and fancy dress costumes and clothing.
 Sewing is very much a part of me, and I am so happy to share my skills.